jnaiman/scholars_powerbi2025/module01/lecture01p1.md

 [Google Translate for Webpages](https://translate.google.com/?sl=auto&tl=en&op=websites)

 notes:

+So you all might be more adept at doing this than I, but a few pointers just in case!

 **put in the URL for these slides, starting from main webpage**

 **show that if you click on slides, some of the formatting is gone and you might need to play with the zoom**